ganonp/OpenHubAPI/readme.md

 # OpenHubAPI

-This is a GUI for managing the hardware and accessory configuration for OpenHub.
+A GUI for managing hubs, hardware, and homekit accessory configurations for OpenHub.

 Main features:

-* Set up and manage hardware with a GUI
+* Create, delete, rename OpenHub hubs from one GUI.
-* Pair any hardware with any iOT accessory type.
+* Add and manage hardware to any OpenHub hub on your network with an easy to use interface.
-* Manage many iOT hubs from one location.
+* Create HomeKit Accessories using combinations of hardware outputs and mathmatical transformations.

 ## Installation